 Just under 2,400 miles in eight days.
 Two countries, four states, a loop of the Gaspé, one moose, one porcupine, one buzzed (but not homicidal) Flashhole, a sentimentally-relevant toy train museum…and no bears.

-The final page of my children’s book goes like this:
+The last page of my picture book goes like this:

 Saved!
 Alive!
 Uncrushed!
 Off track!

 For poise and presence, and the knack